 If your monthly budget is tight, a plan with a $0 premium and a $0 deductible could be a good solution for you.
 Some plans offer access to free transportation to and from medical appointments.
 That can be important to those who don’t or can’t drive.
 And many Medicare Advantage plans include prescription drug coverage, giving you one-stop shopping.

 So how do you protect yourself?
-Be an informed consumer.
+Be an informed consumer about anything you’re considering subscribing to.
 Start by ignoring the flood of advertising from Medicare Advantage plans during the annual enrollment period.